Wonderful subgroups of reductive groups and spherical systems

 \begin{proposition} Suppose that the spherical $G$-system $\s$, with set of colors $\Delta$, is geometrically realizable with generic stabilizer $H$.
 Then maximal subsets $\Delta'\subseteq \Delta$ of type ($\mathscr L$) are in bijection with co-connected $K \supseteq H$ with the following properties: \begin{enumerate} \item there exists a minimal parabolic subgroup $P$ of $G$ containing $H$, such that $P\supseteq K \supseteq P^r$; \item there exist Levi components $M\supseteq L_K\supseteq L$ of resp.\ $P$, $K$ and $H$, such that \begin{enumerate} \item $L_K$ and $L$ are very reductive subgroups of $M$, so in particular $K = L_K P^u$, \item $Z(L)^\circ\subseteq Z(L_K)^\circ=L_P^{r}$ and $Z(L_K)^{\circ}L = L_K$. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} Recall the bijection between co-connected inclusions and distinguished sets of colors of Proposition~\ref{prop:quotH}.
 Since $H$ is only defined up to conjugation, we may assume in the whole proof that $P\supseteq B$ and that $M$ is the standard Levi subgroup $L_P$ of $P$.

-If we start with a co-connected inclusion $P\supseteq K\supseteq H$ with the above hypotheses, it corresponds to a minimal parabolic subset $\Delta''$ and a subset $\Delta'\subseteq \Delta''$ of type ($\overline{\mathscr L}$).
-Indeed, condition (\ref{def:parared:ind}) of Definition~\ref{def:parared} follows from the fact that $G/K$ is the parabolic induction by means of $P$ of the homogeneous space $L_P/L_K$, and condition (\ref{def:parared:red}) follows from the fact that $L_K$ is reductive.
+If we start with a co-connected inclusion $P\supseteq K\supseteq H$ with the above properties, it corresponds to a minimal parabolic set $\Delta''$ and a maximal set $\Delta'\subseteq \Delta''$ of type ($\mathscr L$).
+In particular, condition (\ref{def:parared:ind}) of Definition~\ref{def:parared} follows from the fact that $G/K$ is the parabolic induction by means of $P$ of the homogeneous space $L_P/L_K$, and condition (\ref{def:parared:red}) follows from the fact that $L_K$ is reductive.
 Indeed, the characterization of the reductive spherical subgroups of a reductive group given in \cite[Theorem~6.7]{Kn} can be stated in the following way: